ctrueden/equilibrium/_pages/dossiers/freki.md

 #### Beast Companions

-Freki is bonded to the twin mystic ravens Hugin and Munin.
+Freki is bonded to the twin mystic ravens Hugin and Munin[*](https://en.wikipedia.org/wiki/Huginn_and_Muninn).
 They are loyal to Freki but not beholden to him.
 Supernatural, of unknown origin.

 See [Beast of the Sky](https://5e.tools/bestiary.html#beast%20of%20the%20sky_tce) for game statistics.